Along the eastern shores of Seneca Lake is one of the most impressive roadside waterfalls in New York: Hector Falls.

 Most people view Hector Falls from the bridge, but if water levels aren’t high, a small path on the southern edge of the bridge leads down to the flat area below the upper tier of the falls.

-Once back in your car, take some time to drive and see the waterfalls of Watkins Glen State Park, the roadside waterfalls in Montour Falls, or drive a bit to see Taughannock Falls and the waterfalls in Ithaca.
+Once back in your car, take some time to drive and see the waterfalls of Watkins Glen State Park, the roadside waterfalls in Montour Falls, or drive a bit to see Taughannock Falls, Wells Falls, and the waterfalls in Ithaca.

 There is also a neat waterfall of the same name in northern Pennsylvania.
 Find out more about that Hector Falls on our sister site, Uncovering PA.